colbyprior/speedies/docs/3. Rules/2. How to play/charging.md

   :::tip[When to decide the path]
   You may jump, climb or make a diving charge as part of this movement if possible however you must decide if you are going to take these actions before measuring.
   :::
-2. If your warrior does not have line of sight of the unit they are charging then you must roll an [[out of sight]]
+2. If your warrior does not have line of sight of the unit they are charging then you must roll an out of sight roll.
 3. Afterwards measure to see if your unit has enough movement to get into base to base with the enemy unit.
   :::tip[Charge speed]
   When charging you may move a number of inches equal to your movement characteristic multiplied by 1.5.
 Eg. a unit with 6 movement may change 9 inches.